Best inBurbank

 — Best in Burbank

 Pasang Sherpa grew up in the Solukhumbu district of Nepal, in the shadow of mountains that make the San Gabriel range look like suggestions.
-He came to Los Angeles and looked at the restaurant landscape and saw an absence: nobody was cooking the food he grew up with.
+He came to Los Angeles and saw an absence: nobody was cooking the food he grew up with.

 JL